zrepl/zrepl/README.md

   * Download the artifacts to the release manager's machine.
   * Create a GitHub release, edit the changelog, upload all the release artifacts, including .rpm and .deb files.
   * Issue the GitHub release.
-  * Add the .rpm and .deb files to the official zrepl repos, publish those.
+  * Add the .rpm and .deb files to the official zrepl repos.
+    * Code for management of these repos: https://github.com/zrepl/package-repo-ops (private repo at this time)

 **Official binary releases are not re-built when Go receives an update.
 If the Go update is critical to zrepl (e.g. a Go security update that affects zrepl), we'd issue a new source release**.
 The rationale for this is that whereas distros provide a mechanism for this (`$zrepl_source_release-$distro_package_revision`), GitHub Releases doesn't which means we'd need to update the existing GitHub release's assets, which nobody would notice (no RSS feed updates, etc.).
 Downstream packagers can read the changelog to determine whether they want to push that minor release into their distro or simply skip it.

-### Additional Notes to Distro Package Maintainers
+## Notes to Distro Package Maintainers

+* The `Makefile` in this project is not suitable for builds in distros.
 * Run the platform tests (Docs -> Usage -> Platform Tests) **on a test system** to validate that zrepl's abstractions on top of ZFS work with the system ZFS.
 * Ship a default config that adheres to your distro's `hier` and logging system.
 * Ship a service manager file and _please_ try to upstream it to this repository.